- I be that pretty motherfucker, Harlem's what I'm reppin

 - Sampling: As with several hip hop artists, sampling is abundant, but is perhaps most notable in "Everyday" and "A$AP Forever," sampling Rod Stewart and Moby respectively.
 He also sampled Tame Impala in "Sundress"

-- Moby actually re-recorded his own vocals from "Porcelain" for the latter.
+- Moby actually re-recorded his own vocals from "Porcelain" for the latter, as well as Rod Stewart rerecording his vocals from his feature on "In A Broken Dream" for the former.

 - Seamless Scenery: Most of the "A$AP Forever" video is a vertical Orbital Shot; the camera looping over each vignette before panning through the ground and into the next.